Skip to main content

 Thanks for taking the time to visit my charity fundraising page.

-In April 2023, at the age of 34, I was diagnosed with Motor Neurone Disease (MND), a life limiting, degenerative neurological disease with an average life expectancy of 30 months from the onset of symptoms.
+In April 2023, at the age of 34, I was diagnosed with Motor Neurone Disease (MND, also known as ALS), a life limiting, degenerative neurological disease with an average life expectancy of 30 months from the onset of symptoms.
 I first developed symptoms in early 2022 with weakness in my leg.
 Since this time the weakness in my muscles has gradually progressed with more muscles becoming affected.

 Receiving this diagnosis was utterly devastating, particularly coming 10 months after my incredible wife Kate and I were married, and when Kate was 4 weeks pregnant.

-When first told MND was a possibility I said that even if I were not diagnosed I wanted to do something to fundraise, to try and help make sure others in the future do not have to feel the fear and loss we have experienced.
+When first told MND was a possibility I said that even if I were not diagnosed I wanted to do something to fundraise, to try and help make sure others in the future do not have to feel the fear and loss myself, Kate and our families experienced.

 Over the months since diagnosis this has developed other meanings; I have come to a realisation that whilst a major diagnosis or life event like this will inevitably be a defining, dominating feature of my life, I do have control of how I let that definition occur.